apollographql/apollo-tooling/packages/apollo/README.md

   $ apollo client:download-schema OUTPUT

 ARGUMENTS
-  OUTPUT  [default: schema.json] Path to write the introspection result to
+  OUTPUT  [default: schema.json] [optional] Path to write the introspection result to.
+Can be
+          `.graphql`, `.gql`, `.graphqls`, or `.json`.

 OPTIONS
+  -c, --config=config                    Path to your Apollo config file

+  -o, --output-file=output-file          Path to write the introspection result to.
+Can be
+                                         `.graphql`, `.gql`, `.graphqls`, or `.json`.
+Takes
+                                         precedence over [OUTPUT] argument.
+Use '-' to print the result directly to stdout.

-  -c, --config=config                    Path to your Apollo config file -t, --tag=tag                          The published service tag for this client --clientName=clientName                Name of the client that the queries will be attached to
+  -t, --tag=tag                          The published service tag for this client

+  --clientName=clientName                Name of the client that the queries will be attached to

-  --clientReferenceId=clientReferenceId  Reference id for the client which will match ids from client traces, will use
+  --clientReferenceId=clientReferenceId  Reference id for the client which will match ids from client
-                                         clientName if not provided
+                                         traces, will use clientName if not provided

-  --clientVersion=clientVersion          The version of the client that the queries will be attached to
+  --clientVersion=clientVersion          The version of the client that the queries will be attached
+                                         to

   --endpoint=endpoint                    The url of your service

   --excludes=excludes                    Glob of files to exclude for GraphQL operations.
-Caveat: this doesn't currently
+Caveat:
-                                         work in watch mode
+                                         this doesn't currently work in watch mode

   --header=header                        Additional header to send to server for introspectionQuery.
-May be used
+                                         May be used multiple times to add multiple headers.
+NOTE:
-                                         multiple times to add multiple headers.
-NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.
+                                         The `--endpoint` flag is REQUIRED if using the `--header` flag.

   --includes=includes                    Glob of files to search for GraphQL operations.
-This should be used to find
+This should
-                                         queries *and* any client schema extensions
+                                         be used to find queries *and* any client schema extensions

+  --json                                 Output result in json.
+If not specified, inferred from
+                                         output file extension.

   --key=key                              The API key for the Apollo Engine service

   --queries=queries                      Deprecated in favor of the includes flag

+  --sdl                                  Output result in SDL.
+If not specified, inferred from output
+                                         file extension.

-  --tagName=tagName                      Name of the template literal tag used to identify template literals containing
+  --tagName=tagName                      Name of the template literal tag used to identify template
-                                         GraphQL queries in Javascript/Typescript code
+                                         literals containing GraphQL queries in Javascript/Typescript
+                                         code
 ```

 _See code: [src/commands/client/download-schema.ts](https://github.com/apollographql/apollo-tooling/blob/master/packages/apollo/src/commands/client/download-schema.ts)_